 All parties associated with the redevelopment have provided limited information since Scotto announced in September 2010 that the mall's owners were prepared to spend $200 million to update the dowdy structure that was once the world's largest shopping center.

 A February presentation by an official from Indianapolis-based Simon provided few specific details, while saying work could begin as early as next year.
-Promised community meetings have never been held while the developer conducts negotiations
+Promised community meetings have never been held while the developer conducts negotiations with prospective tenants.

 Still, the updated permit provides the clearest picture yet of Simon's redevelopment plans for the mall, a multiyear endeavor starting at its north end.